Rethink Robotics makes its workplace bots easier to train and redeploy

 Robots are invaluable tools in the workplace, but they often still require a specialist to train in anything more than elementary tasks.
 Rethink Robotics is helping improve that situation with a powerful and intuitive new platform for its Sawyer robots called Intera 5.

 Many robots already allow anyone to “train” them by, say, moving the arm along the path it should take and programming actions at the end.
-But building more complex behaviors can be tricky.What if you want a robot to grab a part and put it in place, but if it sees a red error light come on, to pull it out again, replace the part with a new one and put the faulty one in a box 5 feet away, then note down the serial number of the PCB for the record?
+But building more complex behaviors can be tricky.What if you want a robot to grab a part and put it in place, but if it sees a red error light come on, to pull it out again, replace the part with a new one and put the faulty one in a box five feet away, then note the serial number of the PCB for the record?
 Or, if it runs out of parts, or if nothing comes down the conveyor belt, to do this or that in response?

 These cascading choices multiply quickly and few robot systems are equipped to have new ones put in on a regular basis — or if they are, it’s dedicated roboticists or coders who do it.
 This limits the ability of, say, a small factory to switch between jobs or reconfigure if demand increases.